 A relatively large number of people in Campbelltown telecommute to their jobs.
 Overall, about 19.85% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Campbelltown doesn't have a public transportation system that people use for their commute.
+Campbelltown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Campbelltown is one of the most well-educated cities in the nation.
 46.43% of adults in Campbelltown have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.